eclipse-tractusx/sig-architecture/docs/patterns/connect&exchange/README.md

 - It was supposed that the policies are standardized and are known beforehand, because it was known before the first catalog call.
 - The catalog request could be done using the vanilla "catalog" request or the federated catalog, it is not and will not be specified.
 - This concept just specifies how to handle the "authorization" as a data consumer.
 The same "application" can be used in both consumer and provider sides, for enabling a harmonized "data consuming" interface.
 - This applies to all the Tractus-X components that use the EDC connector, and enables them to use the EDC in a simple way, allowing the data retrieval to be optimized and harmonized between components.
-Fostering interoperability.
+Fostering more compatibility with the Tractus-X EDC, allowing applications to be easily interoperable with the Dataspace, because it will be easy to use and integrate.
 - The frequency of the cache "dump" is up to the consumer to decide.
 - The way on how to find the "EDC" connector is not specified, it is at least required to start the EDR negotiation, for retrieving the data.
 - The way of finding the partner you want to connect with was not specified, leaving open the possibility of abstracting this functionality in the future.
 BPN → DID → EDC → Federated Catalog

 ## NOTICE